Gabriella439/grace/README.md

 # `grace`

 Grace (short for [Fall-from-Grace](#name)) is a ready-to-fork implementation of a JSON-compatible functional programming language with type inference.
 You will most likely be interested in Grace for one of two reasons:

-* You need to implement a domain-specific language and you would like to begin from a quality existing implementation instead of building some half-baked language using JSON/YAML as a syntax tree
+* You need to implement a domain-specific language and you would like to begin from a quality existing implementation instead of embedding a syntax tree in JSON/YAML

 * You're interested in learning more about state-of-the-art algorithms for programming language theory by studying a clear and realistic reference